 particular, programmers need not annotate programs with fragile

-eval-when or begin-elaboration-time annotations.
+or begin-elaboration-time